dcordero/FocusTvButton/README.md

 # FocusTvButton

-Light wrapper of UIButton that allow extra customization for tvOS
+Light wrapper of UIButton that allows extra customization for tvOS

 ![](art/preview.gif)